Dame121/AI-Image-Generator/README.md

 # AI Image Generation Program

-This repository contains code for an AI image generation program built in Python.
+This repository contains code for an AI image generation program built in Python, based on a project from the YouTube channel [TechWithTim](https://www.youtube.com/c/TechWithTim).
+I’ve cloned the original repository and made some modifications to the `2-1.py` model code.
 Follow the instructions below to run the program either in Google Colab or locally on your machine.

 ## Running in Google Colab